brandur/sorg/content/fragments/gadgets-and-chains.md

 ## Gadgets and chains (#gadgets-and-chains)

-Lawrence & Frohoff use the term ***gadget*** to describe a class that's available within in executing scope of an application.
+Lawrence & Frohoff use the term ***gadget*** to describe a class or function that's available within in executing scope of an application.
 The exploitation strategy is to start with a "kick-off" gadget that's executed after deserialization and build a ***chain*** of instances and method invocations to get to a "sink" gadget that's able to execute arbitrary code or commands.
 After attackers manage to get input to a sink gadget, they've effectively found a way to own the box.

 !fig src="/assets/fragments/gadgets-and-chains/gadgets-and-chains.svg" caption="Child processes transitioning from mostly shared memory to mostly copied as they mature."